 As I mentioned in my previous post regarding raw food, some raw foodists are vegan and others include raw milk, cheese, eggs, and meat (like sushi) in their diets.
 This particular cookbook is almost all vegan, although I did notice one salad recipe that suggested blue cheese crumbled on top.

 There is a nice selection of recipes for salad dressings and quite a number of cold soups as well.
-The deserts didn’t sound as appealing to me as, say, a traditional plate of cookies or brownies, however they do include a flourless chocolate cake and a couple of no bake fruit pies.
+The deserts didn’t sound as appealing to me as, say, a traditional plate of cookies or brownies, however they do include a flourless chocolate cake and a couple of no-bake fruit pies.

 Overall, I think this is a good book for someone just starting out in the kitchen who wants to follow a raw food diet.
 It would also be good for someone who may just want to include some raw food recipes into their diet as a way to improve their health.

-Diane has a Bachelor’s degree in Microbiology with a Minor in Health Management and Policy.
-She spent many years working in cancer research, academics, and biotechnology.
+Diane is a professional blogger and nationally certified pharmacy technician at Good Pill Pharmacy.
+She earned her BS in Microbiology at the University of New Hampshire and has worked in cancer research, academics, and biotechnology.
 Concern over the growing incidence of human disease and the birth of her children led her to begin living a more natural life.
-She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging as a way to share this knowledge with others.
+She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging and freelance writing to share this knowledge with others.
 Learn more about her HERE.